UniqueNetwork/polkadot-events-contract/README.md

 - `startTimestamp`: NFT cannot be minted if `block.timestamp` < `startTimestamp`
 - `endTimestamp`: NFT cannot be minted if `block.timestamp` > `endTimestamp`
+- `accountLimit`: How many NFTs a single account may have
 - `collectionCoverImage`: URL of a collection cover image
 - `tokenImage`: URL of an NFT image.
 All NFTs will have the same image
+- `soulbound`: if `true` NFT cannot be transferred
 - `attributes`: NFT attributes list, see [Attributes](#attribute)
 - `owner`: Event owner.
 This address is a virtual owner of the event's NFT collection.
 Real ownership can be claimed